Important Updates (December 2018)

-Announcing Bentley’s Strategic Planning Process
+Announcing Bentley’s Strategic Planning Process (September 2018)

-As we begin a new year, a new presidency, and Bentley University’s second century, it is time for all members of our community to come together, share ideas, test our limits, and develop a new and comprehensive strategic plan—one that will move Bentley to the next level of excellence and recognition in business education.
-Our view of business education is more expansive than many of our peers because it is fully grounded in the humanities, natural and social sciences, and the ongoing role of technology in changing our world.
+As we begin a new year, a new presidency and Bentley University’s second century, it is time for all members of our community to come together, share ideas, test our limits and develop a new and comprehensive strategic plan—one that will move Bentley to the next level of excellence and recognition in business education.
+Our view of business education is more expansive than many of our peers because it is fully grounded in the humanities, natural and social sciences and the ongoing role of technology in changing our world.
 We have developed this type of education because we understand that our role as a university is not only to train graduates to succeed in their first jobs but, more importantly, to develop graduates into leaders who have a broad, multidisciplinary perspective and the ethical insight and moral courage to address the business and societal problems not only of today, but of tomorrow.

 What’s the process?

-This will be a fully inclusive process, providing opportunities for faculty, staff and students to help shape Bentley’s future direction, and to offer important input along the way.
-Throughout this process, we will focus on scholarly and teaching excellence, our commitment to student learning and success, and on building a shared vision of the role we want to play in the broader landscape of higher education.
+This will be a fully inclusive process, providing opportunities for faculty, staff and students to help shape Bentley’s future direction and to offer important input along the way.
+Throughout this process, we will focus on scholarly and teaching excellence, our commitment to student learning and success and on building a shared vision of the role we want to play in the broader landscape of higher education.

-To begin the first phase of this iterative process, I have asked EAB, an educational consulting firm well-known and respected for its work in higher education, to visit Bentley and lead two days of facilitated campus dialogues.
+To begin the first phase of this iterative process, President Davis-Blake asked EAB, an educational consulting firm well-known and respected for its work in higher education, to visit Bentley and lead two days of facilitated campus dialogues.
 EAB will synthesize what we learned in these dialogues, and those results will be shared with all of you.
 Building on the input you provide, the Cabinet will design the next step in the process (for example, we might need to collect additional data about the feasibility of a set of ideas, or we may need to form a small, short-term working group to suggest ways that we might approach a particular challenge).

 Engaging in the Year Ahead